JUNE

 REGISTRATION HERE

-Come with a partner or a few friends to enjoy game playing at PSRC.
-Mah Jongg (bring your own set), Canasta, Scrabble, and Social Bridge.
+Come with a partner or a few friends to enjoy game playing at CMAP.
+Canasta, Mah Jongg (bring your own set), Scrabble, and Social Bridge.

 REGISTRATION HERE